jorzel/hashnode/clda2yev0000309mk7sc5hz8a.md

-# Kubernetes - my first steps
+# Kubernetes - first steps

 A few days ago I started my journey with Kubernetes.
 I would like to share how you can take the first steps with this complex tool and not feel overwhelmed.